SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Great list of free SF Bay Area Museums

-You can only have a list of the best things to do in the Bay Area by talking about our historic Victorians, also known as our Painted Ladies.
+One of the best things to do in the Bay Area is to admire our historic Victorian homes, also known as Painted Ladies.

-Built in the mid to late 1800s, these historic buildings survived several large earthquakes and are featured in numerous TV shows and movies.
+Built in the mid- to late 1800s, these ornate buildings survived several large earthquakes and are featured in numerous TV shows and movies.

-The most famous set is along Alamo Square Park.
+The most famous set is along Alamo Square Park in San Francisco.
 It's a set of six identical houses with one larger, unique home at the end, where the builder lived.

-They are referred to as the Seven Sisters and Postcard Row.
+They are referred to as the Seven Sisters or Postcard Row.

 Painted Ladies refers to any historic Victorian with three or more colors, so you'll find dozens of Painted Ladies around the neighborhoods west of Van Ness Street.